gsx95/georgguessr/README.md

 # Go into the repository
 $ cd georgguessr

 # Build and deploy to your AWS account.
-Use 'guided' option the first time to configure your deployment options.
+Use 'guided' target the first time to configure your deployment options.
-# If you opted to save your config to a file, just use './make.sh deploy' in the future.
+# If you opted to save your config to a file, just use 'make remote' in the future.
-$ ./make.sh deploy guided
+$ make guided

 ```